Religious Exploration & Group MeetingsSign up now for the December 2nd workshop!

 - One of our children highlighted how sometimes storms in life aren’t real storms but are sad or scary times.

 - We had a long meditation led by Ms. Kathleen, and they all did wonderful!
 We had fun sharing what each of us saw when we were meditating!

 Suggestions for home

-- As a family, each day, share what “good” each of you used your voice for that day
+- As a family, each day, verbally share a joy with each other.

 House of Walenthorpe (6th-12th)